sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-shurmA/rasajalanidhiH_dvitIyakhaNDaH.md

 ***Sixth process.***

 Twenty tolasof purified copper and half its quantity of mercury are to be rubbed together for three days with lime juice.
 Purified sulphur, equal in quantity to the copper leaves, is then to be rubbed for two hours, with the copper and mercury.
-The whole thing is then to be put into a glass bottle and heated (by means of a Baluka Jantram [**\***](# "See page 259, Vol. I.") ) for twenty four hours.
+The whole thing is then to be put into a glass bottle and heated (by means of a Baluka Jantram **\***[^42] ) for twenty four hours.
 When cooled of itself, the contents of the bottle are to be powdered.
 This powder is the king of copper ashes.
 It cures leprosy, sutika, and all sorts of diseases.
 It increases the dhatus.

+[^42]: "See page 259, Vol. I."

 **सप्तमो विधिः ।**